Logo Competition

 Competition: Commission fines members of gas insulated switchgear cartel over 750 million euros

-The European Commission has fined eleven groups of companies a total of €750 712 500 for participating in a cartel for gas insulated switchgear projects, in violation of the EC Treaty’s ban on restrictive business practices (Article 81).
+The European Commission has fined eleven groups of companies a total of €750,712,500 for participating in a cartel for gas-insulated switchgear projects, in violation of the EC Treaty's ban on restrictive business practices (Article 81).
 The companies are ABB, Alstom, Areva, Fuji, Hitachi Japan AE Power Systems, Mitsubishi Electric Corporation, Schneider, Siemens, Toshiba and VA Tech.
 For most of the duration of the infringement, a former Alstom subsidiary, bought by Areva four months before the end of the cartel, is jointly and severally liable with Alstom for the infringement.
 The Areva group is liable for the infringement for the period after its purchase of the subsidiary, up to the end of the cartel four months later.
-Between 1988 and 2004, the companies rigged bids for procurement contracts, fixed prices, allocated projects to each other, shared markets and exchanged commercially important and confidential information.
-ABB received full immunity from fines under the Commission’s leniency programme, as it was the first company to come forward with information about the cartel.
-The total fines imposed in this case (€ 750 712 500) make it the largest set of fines ever imposed on a single cartel, and the fine of € 396 562 500 on Siemens, Germany constitutes the largest ever fine that the Commission has imposed on a single company for a single cartel infringement.
+Between 1988 and 2004, the companies rigged bids for procurement contracts, fixed prices, allocated projects to each other, shared markets and exchanged commercially sensitive and confidential information.
+ABB received full immunity from fines under the Commission's leniency programme, as it was the first company to come forward with information about the cartel.
+The total fines imposed in this case (€750,712,500) make it the largest set of fines ever imposed on a single cartel, and the €396,562,500 fine on Germany's Siemens constitutes the largest fine ever imposed by the Commission on a single company for a single cartel infringement.

 Competition Commissioner Neelie Kroes said: “The Commission has put an end to a cartel which has cheated public utility companies and consumers for more than 16 years.
-The Commission has once more shown that it will not tolerate cartels in Europe and the damage that they do in any area of business.
+The Commission has once again shown that it will not tolerate cartels in Europe and the damage that they do in any area of business.
 The case also demonstrates that the Commission can and will bring down such cartels even if the companies concerned use sophisticated technology to cover their tracks”.

 Gas insulated switchgear (GIS) is heavy electrical equipment used to control energy flows in electricity grids, and is the major component of turnkey power substations.
 Substations are auxiliary power stations where electrical current is converted from high to low voltage or the reverse.
 GIS is sold both as items of equipment to be integrated into a turnkey power substation and as an integral part of turnkey power substations.
 Sales of GIS normally include services such as transport, testing and insulation.
 Public utility companies and other clients usually organise tenders, trying to find the best GIS for their needs at the lowest price.